telerik/xaml-docs/controls/radexpressioneditor/expressions/expression-parser.md

 * **bool TryParse(string expression, out LambdaExpression lambda)**

 {% if site.site_name == 'WPF' %}
->Check out the [ExpressionParser](https://demos.telerik.com/wpf) online demo to see the RadExpressionParser in action.{% endif %}
+>Check out the [ExpressionParser](https://demos.telerik.com/wpf) online demo to see the RadExpressionParser in action.
 {% else %}
->Check out the [ExpressionParser](https://demos.telerik.com/silverlight/#ExpressionEditor/ExpressionParser) online demo to see the RadExpressionParser in action.{% endif %}
+>Check out the [ExpressionParser](https://demos.telerik.com/silverlight/#ExpressionEditor/ExpressionParser) online demo to see the RadExpressionParser in action.
+{% endif %}

 ## Parse